Submissions/seneschal/docs/tech_specs.md

 Stateful workers uses the filesystem to maintain its state.
 Each stateful worker has a corresponding directory that contains an ordered list of JSON files corresponding to events, starting with an initialization event.
 The state of the worker is loaded into memory by reading each file in sequence.

 Plugins have no state besides the configuration read from the main configuration file.
 Each time a plugin is invoked, it must be passed all the information it needs to do its job.
 It is the responsibility of stateful worker objects to hold the necessary state information.
 Some plugins are special, in that they define how the seneschal system integrates with external system like a compute cluster or permissions system.
-These plugins are typically aliased to logical resource names, like "cluster".
+These plugins are typically aliased to logical resource names, like "batch\_scheduler".
+Most plugins are workflow plugins.

+Plugins can be implemented as either external executables (usually scripts) or Python modules.
+There is no semantic difference between the two methods.

+In the case of external executables, plugin configuration is defined in environment variables, and the input for the plugin is JSON data fed into standard input.
+The output is JSON data fed to standard output.

+In the case of Python modules, a plugin is loaded by importing the module and then passing any configuration in the form of a Python _dict_ into a function in that module named _create_.
+The return value of that function call is the plugin object, which is callable.
+The input and output are just Python dictionaries.
+For some applications, Python modules are the better choice either because of better efficiency or simplicity.

 Worker objects can do these things: